Honey, I shrunk the hypothesis space (through logical preprocessing)

 The previous section outlines four types of pointless rules that we can deduce from BK.
 We now describe \name{}, which automatically finds such pointless rules to remove from the hypothesis space.
 Algorithm \ref{alg:shrinker} shows the high-level algorithm.
 This algorithm takes as input BK in the form of a Datalog program.
 In the rest of this section, we assume, for simplicity, that the BK has been materialised into a set of facts \cite{materialisation}.

 \name{} has three components.
 The first finds unsatisfiable and implication reducible rules (line 3).
 The second finds recall reducible rules (line 4).
 The third finds singleton reducible rules (line 5).
 We describe these components in turn.
 We then describe how \name{} uses the pointless rules to shrink the hypothesis space of a constraint-based ILP system.
+The output of the algorithm is independent of the order of the three steps.